codahale/lockstitch-go/design.md

 The use of labels and the encoding of [`Mix` inputs](#mix) ensures that the key and the message will never overlap, even if their lengths vary.

-This construction is sUF-CMA secure if KT128 is indistinguishable from a random oracle.
+This construction is sUF-CMA secure if SHA-512/256 is indistinguishable from a random oracle and AES-128-CTR is PRF secure.

 ### Stream Ciphers